Torquay (Vic.)

 Table Chart PROFILE FAQ

-Torquay's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.1% other dwellings.
-This compares to Non-Metro Vic.'s figures of 93.0% houses and 7.0% other dwellings.
-Home ownership in Torquay stood at 34.0%, with the remaining dwellings either mortgaged (44.1%) or rented (22.0%).
-The median monthly mortgage repayment was $2,167, exceeding Non-Metro Vic.'s average of $1,950.
-Median weekly rent in Torquay was recorded at $500, higher than Non-Metro Vic.'s $402.
-Nationally, Torquay's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Torquay's dwelling structures, as per the latest Census, were 90.8% houses and 9.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structures were 90.1% houses and 9.9% other dwellings.
+Home ownership in Torquay was at 34.0%, with the remaining dwellings being mortgaged (44.1%) or rented (22.0%).
+The median monthly mortgage repayment in Torquay was $2,167, exceeding Non-Metro Vic.'s average of $1,863.
+The median weekly rent figure in Torquay was $500, higher than Non-Metro Vic.'s $285 and the national average of $375.

 Frequently Asked Questions - Housing